 The most basic skills are self-awareness, self-assessment, self-empowerment, crisis management, problem solving, communications, positive thinking and tolerance for others.
-These skills can be developed by getting to know how to harness them
+These skills can develop by getting to know how to harness them

-5. Conflict resolution: Every classroom or each student is faced with conflicts during their study phase.
+Every classroom or each student is faced with conflicts during their study phase.
 When confronting them, the students would have to resolve their differences.
-This makes them know how to resolve issues by identifying the needs and wants.
+This makes them know how to resolve issues by identifying their needs and wants.

 Emotional Intelligence for Teachers:

-A successful teacher need to handle their negative and positive emotions in a proper healthy way.
-Then only can they develop good atmosphere in a classroom.
-To know what the ways to manage them are, let’s have glimpse of some of them.
+A successful teacher needs to handle their negative and positive emotions in a proper healthy way.
+Then only can they develop a good atmosphere in a classroom?
+To know what the ways to manage them are, let’s have a glimpse of some of them.

-2. Feel good: Make yourself feel good about yourself.
+Make yourself feel good about yourself.
 When you feel good, you are more patient, understanding, accepting, and tolerant.
-The implication is that student also would feel the same way.
+The implication is that the student also would feel the same way.

-5. Empower students: Make the student realise how their decision could have its effects.
+Make the student realize how their decision could have their effects.
 You could teach them how to solve their problems using compassion, empathy and how to respect each other’s feelings while taking them.

-7. Don’t command: It is always better to express your feelings as teacher to students rather that commanding.
-By doing so, students would feel that they are not humiliated or embarrassed or punished.
-There is freedom from fear factor that causes emotional pain.
+It is always better to express your feelings as a teacher to students rather than commanding.
+By doing so, students would feel that they not humiliated or embarrassed or punished.
+There is freedom from a fear factor that causes emotional pain.

-8. Stimulating environment: Creating stimulating environment for pursuing their course of study is essential.
+Creating a stimulating environment for pursuing their course of study is essential.
 By speaking to them kindly and with respect would bring good results.

-9. Supportive: Treat the students as individual entity.
-Each of them have their unique talents and recognise them for it.
+Treat the students as an individual entity.
+Each of them has their unique talents and recognize them for it.
 Bringing out those talents helps the students to build self-confidence.
 They become self-aware and self-empowered.

-10. Flexible: Having a flexible mind would make the students accommodative.
+Having a flexible mind would make the students accommodative.
 There are always instances where the rules can be bend.
-Being flexible with students whenever needed has great impact on the relationship.
+Being flexible with students whenever needed has a great impact on the relationship.

 How Does Emotional Intelligence Affect Your Career:

-Emotional Intelligence is a factor that determines one’s ability to understand the others emotional language.
-In other words, it is ones professional and personal perception and interactions.
+Emotional Intelligence is a factor that determines one’s ability to understand another emotional language.
+In other words, it is one’s professional and personal perception and interactions.

-2. Higher Valued: Staff with better emotional intelligence are valued as they tend to remain calm during stressed situation or unforeseen event.
+Staff with better emotional intelligence valued as they tend to remain calm during stressful situations or unforeseen events.
 They know how to manage the situation.
-Also they can resolve conflicts and are empathetic to their colleagues.
-They are people who lead by examples.
+Also, they can resolve conflicts and are empathetic to their colleagues.
+They are people who lead by example.

-3. Preferred personnel: Generally personnel with better emotional intelligence are preferred over the others as they drive the company’s profits.
-A specific image is created about them.
+Generally, personnel with better emotional intelligence preferred over the others as they drive the company’s profits.
+A specific image created about them.